Can a child learn to play a song after their first instrument lesson? Yes!

 At My Music Workshop we strive for this!
 We have been teaching music to kids for over 12 years and have always but fun at the top of the priority list.
 Learning music does not have to be boring, in fact it should not be.
 Learning music can and should be fun, lots of fun.

 The way we aim to make learning music fun is to keep our lessons properly paced (not too long and not too short), to make them as engaging as possible and to get kids playing, not just listening to the teacher.
 We structure our piano and drum lessons this way (and we will very soon with our Ukulele lessons too!).
 First, we learn a new concept, then we practice that concept on its own, then we play that concept along with music (our “Jam Along” tracks).
 These lessons and “Jam Alongs” can be repeated as many times as the child wants.
 We’ve always used the analogy of the vitamin in the ice cream.
 The vitamin is the learning, and the ice cream is the fun they are having by playing along with real music!

 There is no shortcut to learning an instrument but learning music doesn’t have to be boring or tedious, especially at the beginning.
 It should be fun and exhilarating.
 I mean it is called “playing” music right!
 Playing is supposed to be fun, so let’s play, let’s have fun and let’s enjoy music.
-Again, you can try our online music learning program, My Music Workshop out for free for 7-days here.
-Thanks, and happy music learning!
+Try our online music learning program, My Music Workshop out for free for 7-days below.
+Happy music learning!